1er signes ménopause

 For night sweats and nighttime perspiration:

-Sage and hops, rich in phytoestrogens, mimic estrogen to reduce night sweats and hot flashes.
+Sage and hops, rich in phytoestrogens, mimic oestrogens to reduce night sweats and hot flushes.

 Magnesium and vitamin E.

-Some supplements like fenugreek, red clover, or black cohosh.
+Certain dietary supplements such as fenugreek, red clover or black cohosh.

 For vaginal dryness:

-Water-based lubricants: use before intercourse for instant relief.
+Water-based lubricants: use before intercourse for immediate relief.

-Vaginal moisturizers: 2-3 times per week to restore elasticity.
+Vaginal moisturizers: 2–3 times a week to restore elasticity.

-Natural solutions: coconut oil or aloe, avoiding irritating products (olive oil, butter).
+Natural solutions: coconut oil or aloe, while avoiding irritating products (olive oil, butter).

 Learning about hormone replacement therapy (HRT) for menopause

-HRT is for severe symptoms (debilitating hot flashes) and should be discussed with your doctor.
-It reduces hot flashes and prevents osteoporosis but carries risks (such as blood clots with oral forms).
-Your doctor will check your family history and prefers the transdermal route if possible.
+HRT is intended for severe symptoms (debilitating hot flashes) and must be decided with your doctor.
+It reduces hot flashes and helps prevent osteoporosis, but it also carries risks (such as thrombosis with oral forms).
+Your doctor will review your family history and will favor the transdermal route where possible.

 Embrace change and break the taboo

-Talking openly about this time, with loved ones or a professional, helps break taboos.
-This phase can also be a chance to refocus on yourself, embracing wisdom and resilience.
+Talking openly about this time of life, with loved ones or a professional, helps break taboos.
+This phase can also be an opportunity to refocus on yourself, valuing wisdom and resilience.
 You are free!
 By sharing your experiences and feelings, you normalize this stage and support other women. #sisterhood

-To help you navigate with confidence, here are the key points to keep in mind:
+To stay relaxed and in control, here are the key points to keep in mind:

-Perimenopause often begins around age 45-50.
-It lasts several years, with a gradual decline in estrogen.
+Perimenopause often begins around the age of 45-50.
+It lasts several years with a gradual decrease in estrogen.

-Listen to your body: keep track of symptoms (fatigue, hot flashes, sleep disturbances) and talk to a healthcare professional.
-A journal or an app can help you spot patterns.
+Listen to your body: note symptoms (fatigue, hot flashes, sleep disturbances) and discuss them with a professional.
+A journal or app helps identify patterns.

-There are solutions: hormonal treatments, natural methods like black cohosh or lemon balm, and period underwear to manage bleeding without irritation.
+There are solutions: hormonal treatments, natural methods such as black cohosh or lemon balm, and menstrual panties to manage bleeding without irritation.

-Perimenopause marks the start of a new chapter, full of renewed freedom.
-By understanding these changes, connecting with other women, and exploring available solutions, every woman can navigate this stage with peace of mind.
-It’s a natural transition to be embraced, together.
+Perimenopause marks the beginning of a new chapter, rich in renewed freedom.
+By understanding these changes, talking with other women and exploring available solutions, every woman can navigate this stage with peace of mind.
+It’s a natural transition, to be experienced fully, together.

 IN SHORT

-Perimenopause, the transition phase before menopause (around age 51), is marked by irregular cycles, hot flashes (affecting 70% of women), and various other symptoms.
-Recognizing these signs helps you find the right solutions, maintain your well-being, and approach this natural stage with confidence, free from lingering taboos.
+Perimenopause, the transition phase before menopause (around age 51), is marked by irregular cycles, hot flashes (affecting 70% of women), and a range of other symptoms.
+Recognizing these signs helps you adopt the right solutions, protect your well-being, and approach this natural stage with peace of mind, far from lingering taboos.

-Every cycle is unique—the important thing is to know yourself!
+Every cycle is unique—the important thing is to know your own body!

 What is perimenopause?

-This is the period in a woman’s life that always occurs before menopause and can last between 2 and 4 years.
-Symptoms become more noticeable and intense.
+This is the stage in a woman’s life that always occurs before menopause and can last between 2 and 4 years.
+Symptoms are more visible and intense.

 What is menopause?

-This is the point in a woman’s life when her period stops.
-Menopause is considered to have occurred when you haven’t had a period for 12 months.
+This is the time in a menstruating woman’s life when her periods stop.
+A woman is considered to have reached menopause when she has not had a period for the last 12 months.

 What are the first signs of perimenopause?

-The first signs of perimenopause often appear as menstrual irregularities (shorter, longer, or more spaced-out cycles), mild hot flashes, mood swings, or unexplained fatigue.
-These symptoms are caused by hormonal fluctuations, particularly the gradual decline in estrogen.
-According to Inserm, this phase can last for several years before periods stop completely.
-While these signs are common, it’s recommended to consult a healthcare professional to confirm that it’s perimenopause and not another condition.
+The first signs of perimenopause often manifest as menstrual irregularities (shorter, longer, or spaced cycles), mild hot flashes, mood swings, or unexplained fatigue.
+These symptoms result from hormonal fluctuations, notably the gradual decline of estrogen.
+According to Inserm, this phase can last several years before the final cessation of periods.
+Although these signs are common, it is advisable to consult a healthcare professional to confirm that it is indeed perimenopause and not other disorders.

 What are the key stages of menopause?

-The start of menopause, or perimenopause, brings subtle changes to the body: irregular periods, mild sleep issues, irritability, or weight gain.
-These signs appear as the ovaries gradually slow their estrogen production.
-Some women may also experience vaginal dryness or hot flashes.
-Symptoms vary from woman to woman, and their intensity depends on genetic, dietary, or lifestyle factors.
+The onset of menopause, or perimenopause, is marked by subtle changes in the body: irregular periods, mild sleep disturbances, irritability or weight gain.
+These signs appear as the ovaries gradually reduce their estrogen production.
+Some women may also experience **vaginal dryness** or **hot flashes**.
+These symptoms vary from one woman to another, and their intensity depends on genetic, dietary and lifestyle factors.

 Does perimenopause cause fatigue?

 Yes, fatigue is a common symptom during perimenopause.
-It's caused by decreasing estrogen levels, which affect sleep quality (frequent wake-ups due to night sweats), as well as by stress and mood swings.
-Fatigue can also be worsened by deficiencies (iron, magnesium) or lack of exercise.
-To address this, prioritize good sleep hygiene, balanced meals, and calming activities (yoga, meditation).
-If fatigue persists, a medical check-up is recommended to rule out other causes (thyroid problems, anemia).
+It results from the drop in estrogen, which affects sleep quality (frequent awakenings linked to night sweats), but also from stress and mood swings.
+This fatigue can be worsened by deficiencies (iron, magnesium) or a lack of exercise.
+To address it, prioritize good sleep hygiene, balanced meals, and calming activities (yoga, meditation).
+If the fatigue persists, a medical check-up is recommended to rule out other causes (thyroid issues, anemia).

 To learn more...